Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 Stats marked with * are older than 2 years but remain widely cited benchmarks.

-In one study, Dr. Gail Matthews at Dominican University asked participants to send weekly progress reports to a friend.
-The ones who did hit their goals at twice the rate of those who just thought about them (70% vs. 35%).
+In one frequently-cited (though unpublished) study, Dr. Gail Matthews at Dominican University asked participants to send weekly progress reports to a friend.
+The ones who did accomplished their goals (or got at least halfway) 76% of the time, versus 43% for those who just thought about them.
 The same pattern shows up in weight loss, exercise, and general habit research: when you watch the number, the number tends to move.

 For developers, the key finding is that consistency matters more than the specific tool.
 Developer-focused trackers with presets for deep work blocks, screen breaks, and coding streaks reduce the setup friction that kills tracking before it starts.

-Developers get just 2.24 hours of deep focus per day out of an 8-hour workday.
-The remaining time is fragmented by an average of 31.6 interruptions, each requiring 23 minutes to recover from.
+Knowledge workers get just 2.24 hours of focused task work per day out of an 8-hour workday, according to Reclaim.ai’s analysis of its users.
+The remaining time is fragmented by an average of 31.6 interruptions, each one taking about 23 minutes to fully recover from.

 | Stat | Value | Source | Year |